CorentinWicht/RESTINGLAB/README.md

 # RESTINGLAB

-RESTINGLAB is an open-source EEGLAB-based (Delorme and Makeig, 2004) standalone software for (semi)automated resting-state BioSemi EEG data pre-processing.
+RESTINGLAB is an open-source [EEGLAB](https://github.com/sccn/eeglab)-based standalone software for automated/semi-automated Resting-State [BioSemi](https://biosemi.com/) EEG data pre-processing and analyses.

 *Currently the software is in beta version which means it may still contains errors.*
+*Contributions are thus more than welcome*.

 ## Table of Contents

 ## Getting Started

 ![](tools/screenshots/MainGUI.png)

 ### 1.Design